 “It is a joint venture between the business communities of China and [Burma] and will bring benefits to both sides,” he said.

 “Issues such as relocation, compensation, environmental protection and profit sharing regarding this project were jointly settled through negotiations by the two sides and meet [Burmese] laws and regulations.”

 Last year, President Thein Sein cancelled a plan to build the Chinese-backed Mytisone dam in northern Burma’s conflict-ridden Kachin state that was to provide hydroelectricity to China, after mass opposition among locals.

-Reported by RFA’s Burmese Service.
+Reported by RFA’s Myanmar Service.
 Translated by Khet Mar.
 Written in English by Joshua Lipes.